zuplo/docs/docs/articles/tunnel-setup.md

 ## Using Services Exposed through Tunnels in Config

-Services can also be used in config such as with the URL Rewrite handler.
+Services can also be used in routes.oas.json file such as with the URL Rewrite handler.
 To call a tunnel service simply use it as part of the rewrite url as shown in the image below.

 ![](https://cdn.zuplo.com/assets/0c91be91-a591-4cef-ac29-d266e8a3181e.png)